 PHASE II - CONVERSION

 Afterwards the implementation with all interfaces took place within 6 months.
-After a two-month test phase in the testenvironment, the B2B e-Business solution went live.
+After a two-month test phase in the testenvironment, the B2B e-Commerce solution went live.

 ICONPARC E-Business Suite

 The modular ICONPARC E-Business Suite is the basis for successful B2B E-Business solutions.
 It is characterized by easy extensibility, flexibility and high performance.
 The standard framework forms the basis for all modules and is compatible with common operating systems such as Windows and Linux.
 The core consists of a high-performance database such as Microsoft SQL Server or Oracle, the ICONPARC Application Server (IPACT) and an extensive library that grows daily.
 The system owes its high performance in particular to the Java Application Server (64 bit), which together with an Apache web server forms the interface to the Internet.
 All applications implemented on this basis can be operated entirely via a web browser.
 Additional client installations are therefore no longer necessary.
 The library offers extensive functionalities that are available to all modules and enable their seamless integration.
 The modules cover a wide range of application scenarios and can be supplemented with additional modules as required.
 With the help of the integrated development environment, subsequent as well as individual extensions and adaptations can be implemented within a very short time.
 This allows your company to profit quickly from changing market conditions.

 The following page scenarios are available in FRONTEND.
 The contents of all pages, consisting of personalizable documents and contributions, are generated dynamically with every click.
 An intelligent caching system ensures best performance during page delivery.
 Guest visitors already have around 11,000 pages at their disposal at www.groener.de

 - Hit lists with filter and Infinity Scroll

 - Product pages for differently structured product types and parts lists